pyxem/kikuchipy/doc/source/index.rst

 Processing builds upon the tools for multi-dimensional data analysis provided by the `HyperSpy`_ library.
-This means that the EBSD class, which has several common methods for processing of EBSD patterns, also inherits all methods from HyperSpy's `Signal2D`_ and `Signal`_ classes.
+This means that the EBSD class, which has several common methods for processing of EBSD patterns, also inherits all applicable methods from HyperSpy's `Signal2D`_ and `Signal`_ classes.

 .. _`HyperSpy`: https://hyperspy.org
 .. _`Signal2D`: https://hyperspy.org/hyperspy-doc/current/user_guide/signal2d.html